Sunday, 5 February 2012

 After getting to my feet, I picked up one final stone and hurled it out over the water.
 Instead of the expected splash, I heard an unexpected clunk, because the stone bounced off a floating log I hadn't noticed in the darkness.
 As large as the ocean was, I'd managed to miss it.
 Defiantly, I faced the ocean, raised my right arm with a clenched fist and then looked skyward.

-With a momentary new found determination and a defiant refusal to give up, I vowed out loud, "Okay God. if I have to cross the Pacific Ocean to find her, I’ll do it!"
+With a momentary new found determination and a defiant refusal to give up, I vowed out loud, "Okay God.
+Even if I have to cross the Pacific Ocean to find her, I’ll do it!"

 Several days later...